perpetual-protocol/perp-docs/docs/interfaces/IOrderBook.md

 ```

 This is the non-view version of `getLiquidityCoefficientInFundingPayment()`,
-only can be called by `ClearingHouse` contract
+only can be called by `Exchange` contract

 #### Parameters:
 | Name                           | Type          | Description                                                                  |